WebDevStudios/WDS-Instagram-Widget/README.md

 <a href="https://webdevstudios.com/contact/"><img src="https://webdevstudios.com/wp-content/uploads/2018/04/wds-github-banner.png" alt="WebDevStudios.
 WordPress for big brands."></a>

 **Note: Instagram has deprecated much of this API.
 This widget still works, _if you're showing your own content_.
 Even then, that functionality will be gone in 2020.
-It's recommended you look into using the new [Instagram Platform](https://developers.facebook.com/products/instagram/) for API consumption.**
+It's recommended you look into using the new [Instagram Graph API](https://developers.facebook.com/docs/instagram-api) for media consumption.**

 ## Instructions